Bohemus307/YardFarm1.0/README.md

 # YardFarm1.0

-HMI for sensor and controls system located in a small hydroponic greenhouse in my yard.
+HMI for sensor and controls system located for greenhouses and smaller CEA enviroments.

 ## Description